+Welcome to the People Who Make Books Happen Interview Series.
 Zack Rogow is the author, editor, or translator of twenty books or plays including his most recent collection of poetry My Mother and the Ceiling Dancers.
 He is currently Poetry Editor of Catamaran Literary Reader, a new quarterly literary and arts magazine based in Santa Cruz California that is print on paper only.
-We are going to talk to Zack today about why there are still great reasons to print on paper.
+We are going to talk to Zack about why there are still great reasons to print on paper.

 Mary: Could you please describe Catamaran for us and give us a history of the founding of the magazine?
 Who had the original idea to publish Catamaran?

 Zack: Catamaran is the brainchild of Catherine Segurson who also serves as editor-in chief.
 Catherine is doubly talented as both a writer and a visual artist, so she has a great set of talents to pick art for the magazine as well as provide an overall vision for the writing.
 For each issue, Catherine pulls together the parts to create a suite of articles and artwork connected by themes and by the season in which that particular issue of the magazine is published.

 Mary: In the spirit of full disclosure, I have to admit that my poem “Onça Pintanda/Painted Tiger” appears in the Fall 2013 issue of Catamaran.
 What else is in the Fall issue?

 Zack: Poems by fourteen poets including Wendell Berry and Billy Collins; fiction by seven writers including Mary Doria Russell; nonfiction by eight authors including Wendell Berry again along with Milton Obenzinger and Deb Liggett, and multiple pieces of art work by thirteen amazing artists like Ruo Li and Poppy De Garmo.